Skip to main content

 The NSW Civil and Administrative Tribunal (NCAT) Consumer and Commercial Division handles residential building disputes up to $500,000.
 A selection of decided NCAT cases is published on NSW Caselaw (caselaw.nsw.gov.au).
 Search using the builder's exact legal entity name.
 Published decisions include the parties, the outcome, the amount at issue, and the nature of the dispute.

 Non-compliance with a tribunal order is the most serious indicator in this category.
-If a builder was ordered by NCAT to pay compensation to a homeowner and refused, that record appears permanently on the Verify NSW licence register (Q2 above) and may result in licence suspension.
+If a builder was ordered by NCAT to pay compensation to a homeowner and refused, that record appears permanently on the Verify NSW licence register (see the licence check above) and may result in licence suspension.
 The non-compliance entry is the public record of a builder who was found liable and still would not pay.

 For higher-value disputes, the NSW District Court hears civil claims between $20,000 and $750,000, and the NSW Supreme Court hears claims above that threshold.
 Published decisions from both courts appear on NSW Caselaw and on AustLII (austlii.edu.au), which aggregates published decisions across Australian courts and tribunals.